Skip to Content

 Worley-Ziegmann said they met with Kittler at least four times — both in person and virtually — since Mayor Lurie was inaugurated.
 Kittler did not respond to requests for confirmation.
 Kate Poltrack, a spokesperson for Lurie, confirmed in a text that Kittler has met with PBC representatives on “multiple occasions.”

-According to Worley-Ziegmann, Kittler has offered hints about forthcoming cuts and layoffs and or indicated where there might be some give.
+According to Worley-Ziegmann, Kittler has offered hints about forthcoming cuts and layoffs, or indicated where there might be some give.
 As Worley-Ziegmann described the relationship at PBC’s office in the South of Market neighborhood, it seemed the information they gleaned required some reading between the lines.
 Worley-Ziegmann described the conversations as “vibes.”

 “What we have gotten is hints that more layoffs are coming,” they said.
 “There’s a lot of fear across the board.”